HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning: Background and Preliminaries

 \section{Background and Preliminaries}

 The VEC-HFL architecture of our interest (see Fig. 1) comprises one CS as the global aggregator, multiple ESs as middle-layer aggregators, and multiple vehicles as model training clients moving between ESs.
 We collect the ESs via the set $\mathcal{M}=\{1,...,M\}$, where each ES $m\in\mathcal{M}$ has a certain communication coverage.
-Also, we denote the set of vehicles in the IoV system by $\mathcal{N}=\{1,...,N\}$, where each vehicle $n\in \mathcal{N}$ is assumed to be located inside the considered IoV region during the training process, moving between the ESs.
+Also, we denote the set of vehicles in the IoV system by $\mathcal{N}=\{1,...,N\}$, where each vehicle $n\in \mathcal{N}$ is assumed to be located inside the considered IoV region during the training process, moving between ESs at varying speeds.
 Moreover, we denote the set of all ML tasks in the system by $\mathcal{J}=\{1,...,J\}$, which are expected to be scheduled and trained/executed over moving vehicles.

 To enhance data utilization and mitigate model obsolescence, we introduce a hybrid synchronous-asynchronous aggregation rule for VEC-HFL as illustrated in Fig. 2.
 Presuming a specific task/model training rank across the vehicles (further concertized in Section III and optimized in Section IV), once vehicle $n$ completes the local training of a task $j\in\mathcal{J}$, it transmits the local model to its associated ES, and then proceeds to training the next task according to the task ranking.
-In this framework, for each task $j$, an ES waits for the reception of local models of all the vehicles in its coverage who train this task before conducting a local model aggregation for this task.
-Once the models for task $j$ are aggregated at each ES, the ES broadcasts the updated edge model back to its associated vehicle to prompt the start of the next local training round at the vehicles.
+Here, for each task $j$, an ES waits for local models from vehicles within coverage who train the task until a predefined deadline is reached, rather than indefinitely waiting for all participants (loose synchronous mechanism), before conducting the local model aggregation.
+Once the models for task $j$ are aggregated at each ES, they then broadcast the updated edge model back to associated vehicle to prompt the start of the next local training round at the vehicles.
 Differently, the CS employs an asynchronous aggregation rule where once it receives a subset of edge models (e.g., from $Q^{\left \langle j \right \rangle}$ ESs) for task $j$, it performs global aggregation and broadcasts the updated model to the ESs.